 Tying in an explanation of the virtues of your specific product/service alongside providing genuinely helpful information can raise awareness of your offering in the minds of those individuals looking for a solution to the specific problem in question.

 It’s typically best to create a series of content along this line, targeted towards lots of different keyword variations, rather than just creating single instances of an “informational video”.

 If you’re running a PPC campaign, having a YouTube channel allows you to remarket to individuals who have watched your YouTube videos with ads on YouTube and across the Google Display Network (GDN).
 This means you can increase the number of individuals you can remarket to – while also offering an additional method of retargeting for existing site visitors – video advertising through the YouTube network.
-Video ads are a great augmentation to a traditional display advertising campaign – since they are often more intrusive and can provide more information in 15-30 second clip than a display or a text ad.
+Video ads are a great augmentation to a traditional display advertising campaign – since they are often more intrusive and can provide more information in a six or 15-20 second clip than a display or text ad.

 Video can be a fantastic way to add variety to your blog posts.
 Through screencasts and “talking head” videos, you’re able to add a more personal and interactive touch to your marketing content – while potentially making the creative process more scalable.
 While initially setting up a place to film and learning to edit and upload videos can take some time – video can also be a more scalable way of creating content than text once you get into the swing of the process.
 YouTube is the perfect place to put your “blogging” content – since it fits in with the informational nature of popular content there and it’s very easy to embed YouTube videos as a blog post with a couple of paragraphs of supporting and introductory text.